©2020-2023 D. Reiner - All rights reserved. If you'd like to re-use some of this information for your own event, please

 Third: Within Audio Settings:

 Fourth: Close the settings window, go back to the meeting window.
 In the upper left, if it says "Original Sound for Musicians: On" then you're all set.
-If it says, "Original Sound for Musicians: Off," click on that once so that it says "Original Sound for Musicians: On."
+If it says, "Original Sound for Musicians: Off," click on that once so that it changes to "Original Sound for Musicians: On."

 Fiddle Hell Online has additional guidelines for instructors about mics, audio interfaces, and settings, which we are happy to share with attendees on request.